cocos/cocos-docs/en/editor/rendering/lod.md

 ![preview](lod/preview.gif)

-As the mouse scrolling changes, the scene camera will gradually pull away, and the level of the LOD will change, if the screen ratio of the current object is lower than the configured screen ratio of LOD2, the scene management system will cull it (Culled).
+As the mouse scrolling changes, the scene camera will gradually pull away, and the level of the LOD will change, if the screen ratio of the current object is lower than the configured screen ratio of LOD2, the scene management system will cull it.
 The screen will show the current LOD Group's hierarchy status LOD(0~3) or Culled.

 ## Use of scripts